Angie Goff

 Angie Goff (born March 17, 1980) is a South Korean-born American broadcast journalist currently at WTTG (locally known as "FOX5") in Washington D.C.
 Goff also writes the popular blog OhMyGoff known for showcasing viewer generated content.
 She was also a fill-in anchor for NBC News' Early Today.

-Early life and education
+Early life

 Goff was born and raised in Seoul, South Korea.
 She spent most of her childhood and teenage years there, and attended the Seoul American High School for her freshman and sophomore years, where she played guard on the basketball team.

 In 1995, she moved to Herndon, Virginia and graduated from Herndon High School, where she was senior class president.
 She earned a Bachelor of Arts degree from George Mason University, where she was a member of Alpha Omicron Pi sorority.

 In April 2008, she married Dr. Robert Ellis III, a South Carolina pediatric dentist.
 They have four children: Adora, Robert IV, Wren, and March.